azam-akram/employee-rest-api-docker-heroku/README.md

+# A docker container for REST API hosted on Heroku cloud

+## Technical description
+This maven project demonstrates,
-# Employee REST API service contained in docker
+- A Java Jersey REST API service

-This maven project demonstrate a REST API service contained in a Docker.
-The application consists of embedded Jetty Server.
+- Runs over embedded Jetty Server
+- Imaged in a Docker container
+- The docker container is deployed on Heroku cloud

+## What it does?
 The web service maintains employee information in an organisation.
 The employee information can be manipulated (Add, delete, fetch) by REST APIs.

 ## What it covers?
+- Maven project structure
+  - Handling build dependencies, plugins, packaging..
+  - Use of external libraries in maven projects, like logger, String utilities..
+- Embedding Jetty server in application.
 - REST API resources
 	- HTTP request handling
 	- Data Transfer Object (DTO)
 	- Converting Java POJO to/from XML and JSON
 - Dockerizing an application
-- Maven project structure
-  - Handling build dependencies, plugins, packaging..
-  - Use of external libraries in maven projects, like logger, String utilities..
-- Embedding Jetty server in application.
+- Deploying docker container on Heroku cloud

 ## Dockerizing the application
 docker build,